Pirate Party Germany: 2014 European Parliament election

 In the 2014 European parliament elections, the Pirate Party received 1.45% of the national vote (424,510 votes in total) and returned a single Member of the European Parliament.
 The elected MEP, Felix Reda, joined the Greens–European Free Alliance as an independent.

 2016 Berlin state election

-The Berlin state election on September witnessed the collapse of support for the Pirate Party in their previous stronghold of Berlin.
+The Berlin state election on September witnessed the collapse of support for the Pirate Party in their erstwhile stronghold of Berlin.
 Their previous vote of 8.9% achieved in 2011 fell to 1.7% and the Pirate Party lost all representation in the Berlin State assembly.
-The poor result was compounded by the murder suicide of former Pirate Party assembly member Gerwald Claus-Brunner.
+The poor result was compounded by the murder-suicide of former Pirate Party assembly member Gerwald Claus-Brunner.

 2017 dropout from state parliaments

 Together with the satirical party Die PARTEI the Pirate Party nominated Engelbert Sonneborn as candidate for the German presidential election in February 2017.

 The Pirate Party continued to decline in 2017, dropping out from state parliaments.
 In the Saarland state election in March 2017, the Pirate Party received only 0.7% of the voter share and therefore lost all its seats in the Landtag of the Saarland.
 With the North Rhine-Westphalia state election in which it lost every seat, the Pirate Party is no longer represented in any state parliament.